sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 1. Create a new folder titled `Postgre Scripts` at the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project` location.

 2. In Visual Studio, access the NW Schema in the Database Explorer.
 To create a new SQL file, where we will house the updated statements, navigate to the **Create New SQL** button near the top right corner of Visual Studio.
+Alternatively, access **File --> New --> File... --> Devart Files --> SQL File**.

     ![This is a screenshot of the window to create new SQL file.](./media/creating-new-sql-file.png "Creating new SQL file in Visual Studio")